Donald DeGrood: Priesthood

-In 2013, DeGrood became pastor of Blessed Sacrament in St. Paul Parish, serving there until 2015.
+In 2013, DeGrood became pastor of Blessed Sacrament Parish in St. Paul, serving there until 2015.
 A parishioner who had been sexually abused by a priest in that parish later said that DeGrood was "pivotal" in his healing process.
-While serving at Blessed Sacrament, he also worked as vicar for clergy for the archdiocese, continuing in that role until 2017.
-From July 2017 until he was appointed as bishop, DeGrood was the pastor of Saint John the Baptist Parish in Savage, Minnesota.
+While serving at Blessed Sacrament, he also worked as vicar for clergy for the archdiocese.
+From July 2017 until he was appointed as bishop, DeGrood served as pastor of Saint John the Baptist Parish in Savage, Minnesota.

 Bishop of Sioux Falls

-On December 12, 2019, DeGrood was named the bishop of the Diocese of Sioux Falls by Pope Francis.
-Because the quinquennial visit ad limina visits of the United States bishops were ongoing during this period, he was able to visit and meet with Pope Francis in between his appointment and consecration on January 13, 2020.
+On December 12, 2019, DeGrood was named bishop of Sioux Falls by Pope Francis.
+Because the quinquennial visit ad limina visits of the United States bishops were ongoing during this period, DeGrood was able to visit Rome and meet with Francis in between his appointment and his consecration.
 DeGrood was consecrated as a bishop and installed on February 13, 2020, by Archbishop Bernard Hebda, with Bishop Paul J. Swain and Bishop Andrew H. Cozzens as co-consecrators, at the Cathedral of Saint Joseph in Sioux Falls.
 DeGrood's crosier was carved by one of his brothers from a tree on their family farm.

+In July 2022, DeGrood issued a new policy for the treatment of non-binary and transgender students at the diocesan Catholic schools.
+The policy restricted them to bathrooms corresponding to their birth gender and prohibited staff and other students from addressing them with their preferred pronouns.

+On May 1st, 2025 a letter from Reverend Andrew Young, the Vicar General of the Diocese of Sioux Falls, announced that due to DeGrood's declining health, DeGrood's pastoral governance would be entrusted to retired bishop of the Diocese of St. Cloud, Reverend Donald Joseph Kettler until further notice.
+On August 13th, 2025 the Diocese of Sioux Falls made an announcement that DeGrood was reinstated.